 Trestles work well on both semi portable and fully portable layouts.
 However, on on my former portable layout I opted for fixed 'Up & Under' hinged legs.
 To enable this I used 1¼" (30mm) back flap hinges to pivot legs up under the baseboards.
 There are cross braces fitted between the two uprights some 12" (300mm) above floor level as in the trestle construction.
 Then I use an angled brace which locks onto the legs cross brace and also locks onto one of the baseboards framing timbers underneath by using back flap hinge, this time with their pivot pins removed and a suitable replacement pin (Nail or split pin) used, once the brace is located in place.
 These angled braces are roughly at 45 degrees from the leg brace to the underside of the baseboard.
 This construction can be clearly seen in the photograph and drawing below.

-Picture shows the underside of a typical portable board.
+Picture above shows the underside of a typical portable baseboard.

-Note the simple single ended leg construction the brace secures leg in a locked position.
+Note the simple single ended leg construction, the diagonal brace which secures leg in a locked open position.

 When the baseboard is abutted to the next board the whole layout becomes more self supporting.

-The first board has two sets of legs to enable it to be stood up on its own.
+The first board of the layout has two sets of legs to enable it to be stood up on its own.

-Where a layout is to be permanently fixed, then leg sizes need to be slightly larger at 2" x 2" (44 x 44mm).
-I would recommended that the front legs are always of this size while the back can be either on similar legs or fitted onto batons screwed to the walls.
+Where a layout is to be permanently fixed, then leg sizes need to be slightly larger at 2" x 2" (44 x 44mm) minimum.
+I would recommended that the front legs are always of at least this size, while the back can be either on similar legs or fitted onto batons screwed to the walls.
 Under layout storage is then possible by having some suitable shelving installed about 15" (400mm) above the flooring.
 Do leave room though for access to the underside of the boards for layout electrical wiring etc

 On my permanent layout, utilising the ‘L’ girders, I have used 2 ¾” x 1 ½” (63 x 38mm) CLS timber to make the legs.
 This is readily available from most DIY stores – Wickes, B & Q etc in the UK and has nicely pre rounded edges too!
-These legs once cut to length, are screwed and glued to the ‘L’ girders at the corners and roughly at half way along the two longest lengths – around an equal spacing of seven feet apart.
+These legs once cut to length, were screwed and glued to the main bracing timber or ‘L’ girders at the corners and roughly at half way along the two longest lengths around an equal spacing and of not greater spacing then seven feet apart.

 Where to now?